deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

   markSent(command)
 ```

 The outbox makes sure the call is never lost; the idempotency key makes sure it is never applied twice.
-This assumes the payment provider supports idempotency.
+This assumes, of course, that the payment provider supports idempotency keys of its own.

+### Out-of-order delivery

 Messages can also arrive out of order.
 Fulfillment does not care whether unrelated orders arrive in sequence, but order matters for events about the same `orderId`.
 For example, `OrderCancelled` with `orderEventSequence: 5` might arrive before a delayed `OrderReadyForFulfillment` with `orderEventSequence: 4`.
 Processing the older event would prepare a cancelled order.